GoswamiSagarD/Team-Prophecy/Code/README.md

 ## scripts

+### initiate.py

+To setup the project, run the  `initiate.py` file.
+This file in turn references the `Code/src/buildData.py` file to build the Dataset for the analysis.
+Additional modules can be added to this file in future to initiate the project.

 ### buildData.py

-To build the dataset, run the `Code/buildData.py` file.
-The buildData file will perform the following steps:
+The `buildData.py` will perform the following steps:

 1. Import the raw data in various formats.
 2. Process the raw data